Accueil » Tips » Skipping dinner: a dietitian’s view

 Positive effects on metabolic health

-For the body, this daytime eating also offers better cellular health by better resisting oxidative stress and providing valuable anti-inflammatory effects.
+For the body, this daytime eating pattern also offers better cellular health by better resisting oxidative stress and providing valuable anti-inflammatory effects.

 An improvement in sleep quality